 The NHTSA and IIHS have, at the time of writing, not yet evaluated the 2020 model for safety and crash test results.
 With no major changes over the 2019 model, particularly in terms of structure, safety, and bodywork, the 2020 model is expected to perform well, probably scoring the same general ratings of Good from the IIHS and the full five stars for safety from the NHTSA, as with the previous year model.

-The Mustang GT comes standard with all the usual safety features one would expect on any modern car, like anti-lock brakes, stability control, and six airbags, two of which are curtain airbags while the rest protect front occupants from the front and side.
+The Mustang GT comes standard with all the usual safety features one would expect on any modern car, like anti-lock brakes, stability control, and eight airbags, two of which are curtain airbags while the rest protect front occupants from the front and side.
 For added peace-of-mind, $1,000 will buy you Ford's suite of driver-assist features, including a blind-spot monitoring system with cross-traffic alert, lane-departure warning, adaptive cruise control, automatic high-beams, auto wipers, as well as a collision-avoidance system with automatic emergency braking.